Entanglement and distillation from symmetric positive maps: Conclusions

 \section{Conclusions}

 We have introduced a family of positive maps from matrix inequalities, able to detect entanglement in a variety of configurations.
 Standard methods like the reduction map or purity inequalities, as well as recently introduced more powerful techniques, are recovered as special cases.
 We analyze the simplest example, where significant advantage over the reduction map is shown in a more general family.
 This shows that the detection of entangled states can be considerably improved by projecting locally on low-dimensional subspaces.
 We also provide further details on how the framework introduced in~\cite{short} allows to find the first known combination of immanant inequalities that can detect entangled states whose local partial transpositions are positive.
 The methods discussed explore a highly symmetric corner of the space of entanglement witnesses, whose limitations are at the moment unknown.
+For future work, it would be interesting to explore possible combinations of the methods introduced and other methods such as the symmetric extension hierarchy~\cite{doherty2004complete}.